br-lewis/izhikevich/README.md

 ### 0.2 ###
 Replicate the setup from 0.1 but make it run and graph continuously.

+Currently working but graphing the individual spikes is extremely slow.
+I think it's more due to using the graphing library in ways it wasn't meant to be used.

+The `no-spikes` flag will only draw neuron 0's voltage over time which is significantly faster.

 ### 0.1 ###
 A replication of the example code in the [the paper][Izhi-2003] that produces a similar graph output.